7 Best Dual Flush Toilets of 2024 – Top Picks & Guide

 The shape of the toilet refers to how the toilet is formed.
 Are the toilet bowl and the seat elongated, making for a more comfortable positioning?
 How long and broad is the cistern (tank) of the toilet?
 Some toilets are made to fit in smaller spaces but will appear tiny in a large bathroom.
 It is best to measure out the space you have before starting your search.

 The height of the toilet is a large part of its comfortability.
-Toilets come in a variety of heights, with the standard height being 15 inches from seat to the floor and universal height being 16⅛ inches.
+Toilets come in a variety of heights, with the standard height being 15 inches from seat to the floor and the universal height being 16⅛ inches.
 There are some toilets made even taller at 20 inches.
-Taller toilets are generally more comfortable for tall people or people that have trouble squatting down.
+Taller toilets are generally more comfortable for tall people or people who have trouble squatting down.
 This may include the elderly or people with hip or knee problems.
 A 20-inch toilet will be much too tall for an average, non-disabled person, though.

 Although less important for the overall usability of the toilet, the style of the toilet is still important since it is a new fixture in your home.
 The more traditional look has more edges and shapes.
 They generally have a larger base that quickly narrows in the back to display over the pipes that show the flow of the toilet.
 The bowl is larger, and the edges of the tank are generally rounded.